 - Representing Cardtronics UK in a long running dispute about the rateability of the sites of ATMs.
 Luke appeared (with Dan Kolinsky QC) in each of the VTE, Upper Tribunal, Court of Appeal, and Supreme Court

 - Acting for a number of NHS Foundation Trusts in a very significant dispute (worth in the region of £160 million) with a number of billing authorities, as to whether such bodies are charities for rating purposes (with Christopher Tidmarsh QC and Francesca Quint)

-- Representing Ludgate House Ltd in the Upper Tribunal and in a forthcoming Court of Appeal hearing, in a wide-ranging test case concerning the treatment, both for identifying the unit of assessment and for valuation, of premises occupied by property guardians (with David Forsdick QC)
+- Representing Ludgate House Ltd in the Upper Tribunal and Court of Appeal, in a wide-ranging test case concerning the treatment, both for identifying the unit of assessment and for valuation, of premises occupied by property guardians (with David Forsdick QC)